 1. Purina ONE Plus Large Breed Puppy Food

-- Real chicken as first ingredient ensures strong muscle development and palatability
+- Real chicken as first ingredient: Promotes strong muscles and healthy heart

-- DHA and antioxidants support brain, vision, and immune health for developing puppies
+- DHA and antioxidants: Supports brain, vision, and immune system

 - Good for multiple puppies